Lt. Hon. Charles William Hugh Cavendish1

 M, #9685, b.
 30 September 1872, d.
 31 October 1914

-Lt.-Col. Henry William Crichton, Viscount Crichton was born on 30 September 1872.1 He was the son of Sir John Henry Crichton, 4th Earl Erne of Crom Castle and Lady Florence Mary Cole.1 He married Lady Mary Cavendish Grosvenor, daughter of Hugh Lupus Grosvenor, 1st Duke of Westminster and Hon.
+Lt.-Col. Henry William Crichton, Viscount Crichton was born on 30 September 1872.1 He was the son of John Henry Crichton, 4th Earl Erne of Crom Castle and Lady Florence Mary Cole.1 He married Lady Mary Cavendish Grosvenor, daughter of Hugh Lupus Grosvenor, 1st Duke of Westminster and Hon.
 Katherine Caroline Cavendish, on 10 June 1903.1 He died on 31 October 1914 at age 42, killed in action.1

-Lt.-Col. Henry William Crichton, Viscount Crichton gained the title of Viscount Crichton between 1885 and 1914.1 He fought in the Boer War between 1899 and 1900, where he was mentioned in despatches.1 He gained the rank of Major in the service of the Royal Horse Guards.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.) in 1900.1 He was Aide-de-Camp to the Duke of Cornwall (later King George V) on his Colonial tour in 1901.1 He held the office of Equerry to HRH Prince of Wales between 1901 and 1909.1 He was invested as a Member, Royal Victorian Order (M.V.O.) in 1906 4th Class.1 He held the office of Extra Equerry to HRH Prince of Wales between 1909 and 1910.1 He was decorated with the Legion of Honour (4th Class).1 He held the office of Extra Equerry to HM King George V between 1910 and 1914.1 He gained the rank of Brevet Lieutenant-Colonel in the service of the Royal Horse Guards.1 He fought in the First World War in 1914, where he was mentioned in despatches.1
+He gained the title of Viscount Crichton between 1885 and 1914.1 He fought in the Boer War between 1899 and 1900, where he was mentioned in despatches.1 He was awarded the Distinguished Service Order (D.S.O.) in 1900.1 He gained the rank of Major in the Royal Horse Guards.1 He was Aide-de-Camp to the Duke of Cornwall (later King George V) on his Colonial tour in 1901.1 He held the office of Equerry to HRH Prince of Wales between 1901 and 1909.1 He was appointed Member, Royal Victorian Order (M.V.O.) in 1906 4th Class.1 He held the office of Extra Equerry to HRH Prince of Wales between 1909 and 1910.1 He was awarded the Legion of Honour 4th Class.1 He held the office of Extra Equerry to HM King George V between 1910 and 1914.1 He fought in the First World War in 1914, where he was mentioned in despatches.1 He gained the rank of Brevet Lieutenant-Colonel in the Royal Horse Guards.1

 Children of Lt.-Col. Henry William Crichton, Viscount Crichton and Lady Mary Cavendish Grosvenor